CatOneTwo/WSOD-Paper-List/README.md

 ---
 # Contact & Feedback
-If you have any suggestions about papers, feel free to mail me :)
+If you have any suggestions about this list, feel free to mail me :)
 - [Email](21112034@bjtu.edu.cn)
 - [Pull Request](https://github.com/CatOneTwo/Weakly-Supervised-Object-Detection/pulls)